A guide to days of the week in Spanish: basic vocabulary + rules &audio! 🗓️

 We already spoke about los días hábiles (working or business days), that is, lunes (Monday), martes (Tuesday), miércoles (Wednesday), jueves (Thursday), and viernes (Friday).

 (Oh, and by the way, the Spanish-speaking culture has some interesting work-life balance that you might want to learn more about.
-Business Culture speaks more about this topic here.)
+Business Culture speaks more work-life balance here.)

 Weekends are comprised of sábados y domingos (Saturdays and Sundays).
 Although Spanish speakers usually say fin de semana, which is an exact translation of “weekend”, in a more colloquial way, they say “finde”, as one word, instead of “fin de semana” (weekend).